oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 >💡 If you want to run tests with coverage, from the root of your SDF project folder, run `npm test --coverage`.

 **You successfully ran your first test for an SDF project!**

-➡ If you use SuiteCloud CLI for Node.js, you can install SuiteCloud Unit Testing when running the [`project:create`](../../packages/node-cli/README.md/##Commands) command by following the questions prompted.

 ## Additional Configuration
 To properly run your tests against the SuiteScript 2.X files of your SDF project, create a `jest.config.js` file inside of the root of your SDF project folder.